rnapier/cocoaphony-blog/source/_posts/2017-02-13-refactoring.markdown

 <!--more-->

-*The conversation started by referencing the class Joel piece, [Things You should Never Do, Part I](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).
+*The conversation started by referencing the classic Joel piece, [Things You should Never Do, Part I](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).
 Leading to my thoughts:*

 Just finished some major refactoring work, moving ObjC to Swift and completely redesigning its state machine.
 I absolutely stand behind the pieces I rewrote (which were a constant source of subtle race conditions and bugs, with every fix causing two new problems).
 I absolutely stand behind the pieces that I have delayed rewriting (which are a spaghetti mess, and incredibly difficult to safely modify, but after some minor tweaks are stable enough to leave alone).